mishba-ai/Thumbee/README.md

-# Thumbnail Crafter
+# Thumbee

-Thumbnail Crafter is an AI-powered YouTube thumbnail generator that helps content creators create stunning thumbnails in seconds.
+Thumbee is an AI-powered YouTube thumbnail generator that helps content creators create stunning thumbnails in seconds.

 ## Features